davy7125/polyphone/en/manual/annexes/command-line.md

 -c
 : Conversion configuration.
-  The option 'raw' can be used to export raw values (as they are stored in the soundfont file) rather than values with physical, measurable units.
+  The option “raw” can be used to export raw values (as they are stored in the soundfont file) rather than values with physical, measurable units.
 For example, the exported release time will be 0.491 (milliseconds) or -1229 in its raw form.
 By default, values with physical units are exported.

 ### Example